Banner

 thesis writing

-The template’s structure is based on the tried and trusted best-practice format for formal academic research projects such as dissertations and theses.
-The template structure reflects the overall research process, ensuring your dissertation or thesis will have a smooth, logical flow from chapter to chapter.
+This dissertation template is based on the tried and trusted best-practice format for formal academic research projects.
+The template structure reflects the overall research process, ensuring your document has a smooth, logical flow.
+Here’s how it’s structured:

 • The title page/cover page